-Beryl (PY-23), a yacht built in 1930 at Wilmington, Del., by Pusey & Jones, was purchased by the Navy from Mr. Alfred Pritchard Sloane, Jr., the chairman of the board of General Motors Corporation, on 13 December 1941; converted for naval service at the Brewer Dry Dock Co., Staten Island, N.Y.; and commissioned on 17 March 1942, Lt.
-Comdr.
+Rene, a Diesel-powered twin-screw yacht built in 1930 at Wilmington, Del., by Pusey & Jones Corp., was purchased by the Navy from Alfred Pritchard Sloane, Jr., the chairman of the board of General Motors Corp., on 13 December 1941; converted for naval service at the Brewer Dry Dock Co., Staten Island, N.Y.; and commissioned on 17 March 1942, Lt.
+Cmdr.
 Charles A. Thorwall, USNR, in command.

-After fitting out at the New York Navy Yard, Beryl got underway for Norfolk, Va., on 6 April.
+After fitting out at the New York Navy Yard, Booklyn, N.Y., Beryl got underway for Norfolk, Va., on 6 April 1942.
 On the morning of the 10th, she made an underwater sound contact and attacked it with depth charges, but apparently scored no hits.
-Later, she encountered Azurlite (PY-22) and SS Kosmos lying-to and rescuing survivors from British trawler HMS St. Cathan, one of the Royal Navy’s ships allocated to operations off the American eastern seaboard, that had been sunk in a collision with Dutch freighter Hebe, that had suffered damage of such severity in the mishap that she foundered and sank as well.
-The district patrol vessel YP-22 rescued seven sailors from St. Cathan and 31 from Hebe while Beryl embarked eight men from Kosmos’ lifeboat and, in company with Azurlite, headed for Charleston, S.C.
-Between them, the two patrol vessels transported Hebe’s entire 31-man crew and the nine survivors of St. Cathan’s 39-man crew.
+Later, she encountered the converted yacht Azurlite (PY-22) and the Norwegian whale factory ship Kosmos II lying-to and rescuing survivors from the British armed trawler HMT St. Cathan (FY.234) (Lt.
+John Mackay, RNR, commanding) one of the Royal Navy’s antisubmarine vessels allocated to operate off the U.S. eastern seaboard under U.S. Navy direction but retaining their British crews, that had been sunk in a collision with the Dutch freighter Hebe, that had suffered damage of such severity in the mishap that she foundered and sank as well.
+The district patrol vessel YP-22 (ex-CG-221) rescued seven British tars from St. Cathan and 31 men from Hebe while Beryl embarked eight men from Kosmos II’s lifeboat and, in company with Azurlite, set course for Charleston, S.C.
+Between them, the two patrol vessels transported Hebe’s entire 31-man crew and Lt.
+Mackay and eight of his men from St. Cathan’s 39-man complement.

 From there, Beryl and Azurlite escorted several district patrol craft to Panama.
-The former yacht transited the canal late in April and reported for duty with the Pacific Fleet on 1 May.
-She entered drydock at San Diego, Calif., and underwent five weeks of repairs.
+The former yacht transited the isthmian waterway late in April 1942 and reported for duty with the Pacific Fleet on 1 May.
+She entered dry dock at San Diego, Calif., and underwent five weeks of repairs.

-By late June 1942, Beryl was on her way to Pearl Harbor, Hawaii On the 29th, she began duty at the Bishop's Point section base as a unit of the Hawaiian Sea Frontier.
+By late June 1942, Beryl was on her way to Pearl Harbor, Hawaii On the 29th, she began duty at the Bishop's Point Section Base as a unit of the Hawaiian Sea Frontier.
 Her duties consisted of picket, patrol, and convoy escort assignments.
 The converted yacht also conducted air-sea rescue missions and stood watch on weather stations.
 In July 1944, she was reassigned to the base at Midway.
 A year later, on 10 July 1945, the vessel returned to Pearl Harbor for repairs to her main engine.
 She remained there until November.
-On 20 November 1945, the ship entered San Francisco harbor to begin deactivation.
+On 20 November 1945, the ship stood in to San Francisco harbor to begin the deactivation process.

-Decommissioned on 25 January 1946, Beryl was transferred to the Maritime Commission for disposal on 14 October 1946, and her name struck from the Navy list that same day.
+Decommissioned on 25 January 1946, Beryl was transferred to the Maritime Commission for disposal on 14 October 1946, and her name stricken from the Naval Register that same day.

 Raymond A. Mann